Email reputation, also known as sender reputation, is a trust score assigned to your sending IPs, domains, and email addresses.

 So, what do ESPs use to decide whether your emails deserve the inbox or the spam folder – email sender reputation.

-What Is Email Sender Reputation?
+What Is Email Reputation or Sender Reputation?

 FYI: This is exactly why email warm-up takes 3 to 5 weeks—you need to slowly build a positive reputation before sending large volumes of emails.